1. Aims of this Policy

 3.21.8. prepare students, teachers, Supervisors and volunteers in advance of the Educational Visit;

-3.21.9. check that all adults who will attend the Educational Visit have been adequately vetted, DBS checked and assessed in accordance with the School’s policy on Child Protection;
+3.21.9. check that all adults who will attend the Educational Visit have been adequately vetted, DBS checked and assessed in accordance with the School’s policy on Child Protection and Safeguarding;

 3.21.10. obtain relevant medical information for students wishing to attend the Educational Visit;